kraianyn/distress/app/Ideas.md

 ### Negligible

 Make forms look like pages.

-Remove the tiny built-in padding in action icon buttons on entity pages.

 ## Fix

 Deleting an instructor who is the lead instructor of a course does not set the